m2osw/eventdispatcher/README.md

   - unix signal
   - unix pipe (read/write)
   - thread done
-  - listen to file changes
+  - listen to file changes on your local storage devices
   - any number of timers
 * priority control -- objects can be given a priority
 * easy enable/disable of objects

+There are also research projects  which are not yet fully functional but if you need such functionality you may be interested in finding out how to make it work from our existing code:

+* attempt to avoid the SIGPROF from breaking our code by handling the signal

 # License